 Will there be a Coffee Hour?
 Can I have food and beverages during service?

-No, unfortunately we will not be offering Coffee Hour following the service.
+Coffee Hour resumes on Sunday, September 19.
+We hope you'll stay after service to engage with others in our church family.
 Additionally, you will be asked to finish or discard any food or beverages before entering the building.
-Only beverages in a capped bottle will be permissible.
+In the Auditorium, only beverages in a capped bottle will be permissible.

 What should I do if I test positive for COVID-19 after attending service?

 If you test positive for COVID-19, your medical professional will let you know the proper reporting procedures.
 However, if you test positive for COVID-19 by Tuesday of that week after attending worship on Sunday (use the date of the test and not when you received the result), please email [email protected] Doing this will help us coordinate care for you while you are ill and, if necessary, notify the other Sunday service attendees about the potential of exposure.

 Will I be notified if someone who attended service tests positive for COVID-19?